DIY Christmas Doormat for Pet Lovers

 Of course the crafty dog mom in me wanted to make my own with brighter colors and include our dogs.
 So I went to work in Cricut Design Space and made this pet-friendly postcard design that Santa Paws is sure to love.
 Now I’m sharing this tutorial and FREE design so you can make one too.
 This DIY doormat would make a purrfect handmade gift for dog or cat parents, or even yourself if you have fur babies!

-Before starting I did want to mention that this DIY doormat is an intermediate project as it does require some precision and patience.
-I opted to use freezer paper for the stencil because it’s inexpensive, but it was somewhat tricky to get it to adhere to the mat.
+Before starting I did want to mention that this DIY doormat is an intermediate project as it does require some time, precision and patience.
+I opted to use freezer paper for the stencil because it’s inexpensive and I had it on hand, but it was somewhat tricky to get it to adhere to the mat.
 If I were to make this again I would consider using stencil vinyl.
 Just be aware that stencil vinyl can have it’s own issues since it’s sticky and not as easy to reposition.

 Materials